thomas-alrek/node-php-password/README.md

 ```javascript
 "$2y$10$qwertyuiopasdfghjklzxO3U1f6PD/l04UrnxUgya51pjyLtkGNQi"
 ```

+**WARNING** It is not recommended to generate a salt manually.
+The default salt that is generated is a tested, and proven cryptographically secure value.
+Use this option with care.
+The cost value should be set to a value that makes the hashing take at least 50ms.

 ### Check if password needs rehash
 If you have a mix of passwords hashed with different algorithms (md5, sha256, etc...), or with a different cost value, you can check if they comply with your password policy by checking if they need a rehash.
 If they do, you can prompt your user to update their password.